Short courses

 Who will benefit from this course?

 The ETH Pearl Digital Measures is designed for physicians, health care providers, and professionals in start-ups, MedTech and pharma companies, in Clinical Research Organisations (CRO's) and patient organisations.
-This course is approved by SIWF.
-Swiss doctors who complete this module will receive 25 credits toward their non-specific continuing education requirements.

 Course content